yiisoft/yii2-queue/docs/guide/worker.md

 Systemd
 -------

-Systemd is a Linux system manager used to bootstrap daemons.
+Systemd is an init system used in Linux to bootstrap the user space.
 To configure workers startup using systemd, create a config file named `yii-queue@.service` in `/etc/systemd/system` with the following contents: